Answered By: Alison Gowers Last Updated: Nov 28, 2018 Views: 209

-Therefore if you teach more than one unit, you can photocopy one chapter from a book for students of one of the units and a different chapter from the same book for another unit.
+Example: You can photocopy one chapter from a book for students in one course and a different chapter from the same book for another course.

 Online material – Limits apply per course

 Example: You can communicate one chapter from a book for students in one course and a different chapter from the same book for another course.
 BUT, these need to submitted to eReserve to ensure that the University does not breach these copyright conditions.

 eReserve: a centralised approach

 Limits to each item submitted to eReserve

 For books, 10% of the total number of pages, or one chapter if the work is broken up into chapters.

 For journal articles, one article from an issue of a journal, or more than one if they are on the same subject matter.